Best AI fit: repeatable drafting, summaries, categorising, and other first-pass work that a reviewer can check quickly.

 Choose a VA first when

-The business needs a person to chase approvals, manage inboxes, schedule work, coordinate people, notice drift, and keep tasks moving when reality gets messy.
+Choose a VA first when the business needs a person to chase approvals, manage inboxes, schedule work, coordinate stakeholders, notice drift, and keep tasks moving when reality gets messy.

 Choose hybrid when